For the Love of Learning: Love Your Customers

-Let me start by saying that we at SAP Litmos do, in fact, love our customers.
-We deliver the unique customer experience of the SAP Litmos Dojo, which is our online training portal for customers.
+Let me start by saying that we at Litmos do, in fact, love our customers.
+We deliver the unique customer experience of the Litmos Dojo, which is our online training portal for customers.
 We use the fun metaphor of a dojo – a room in which martial arts are practiced – to offer them the opportunity to pursue a White, Green, or Black Belt via learning paths designed to take them to whatever level of proficiency, fluency, or mastery that they desire.

-Shameless stat: 100 percent of SAP Litmos customers utilize the Dojo for onboarding and about half of those continue with ongoing customer training throughout their journey.
+Shameless stat: 100 percent of Litmos customers utilize the Dojo for onboarding and about half of those continue with ongoing customer training throughout their journey.

-Using the SAP Litmos Dojo as a successful model, why do customers flock to this type of environment for learning?
+Using the Litmos Dojo as a successful model, why do customers flock to this type of environment for learning?
 What makes them feel welcome and that it’s worthy of their time, not just as new customers but as long-term users?
 More importantly, what principles can help you build this type of learning center for your customers?